nemanjam/nextjs-prisma-boilerplate/README.md

 - take full advantage of Docker containers for development, testing and production
 - choose simple, practical and clean solutions
+- avoid decision fatigue by having a system, reusability and consistency
 - vendor free - don't couple app architecture with any cloud provider and keep everything under your control
 - document everything, especially important and difficult parts

 #### Motivation:

-There are a lot of talk, theory, opinions, and buzz around JavaScript frameworks... but lets stop talking and actually try it out in practice, check how it works and see if we can build something useful and meaningful with it.
+There are a lot of talk, theory, opinions, and buzz around JavaScript frameworks... but lets stop talking, pick the most popular framework, read what they suggest in documentation and try it out in practice, check how it works and see if we can build something useful and meaningful with it.

-## Development environments
+## Development environment

 This project has 3 available development environments: